User37som/libbitcoin/bx-settings.md

 server.url = tcp://obelisk-sol.airbitz.co:9091
 ```

-> This presumes a file named `bx.cfg` in the current directory with the above settings.
+> This presumes the existence of `MyConfig/bx.cfg` with the above settings.